CSC207-2022F-UofT/course-project-academi-buddy-stutter/README.md

 ![image](images/Class_Dependency_Matrix.png)

 -Flow of control.
-Frames play the role of controller and view here.
-All interactions between frames and models, inputs and outputs, are routeed through the presenters.
+The frames play the role of both controllers and views here.
+All interactions between frames and models, input or output, are routed through the presenters(In other words, presenter is the io port of use case classes).

 ![image](images/Class_Dependency_Diagram.png)